madhukundala/SpringBoot_JWT_Docker/README.md

 Application SpringBoot_JWT_Docker

-Currently we uses h2 DB
+Currently we uses h2 DB as inmemory Database .
-to configure ur owm mysql db , can change the configurations in properties file and to deploy in docker , can use the docker script where it will be deployed in the docker container .
+To configure ur owm mysql db , can change the configurations in properties file and to deploy in docker , can use the docker script where the app and mysql will be deployed in the docker container .

 To install and run   mysql in docker container